 Roberta Gibb loved to run, but when she applied for the 1966 Boston Marathon, she was told she couldn't enter — everyone knew a woman couldn't run that far.
 But Roberta had run that far, many times!
 So to prove her point, she covered her hair with a hoodie, threw on her brother's Bermuda shorts... and ran onto the course.
 To her delight, the male runners cheered her on — as she became the first woman to ever complete the Boston Marathon!
 This inspiring chapter book from the You Should Meet early reader series introduces a sports pioneer who changed the world for women runners.

 Harriet Tubman was born enslaved, but she had the courage to run to freedom – and then the courage to return, over and over, to help more slaves find their way to safety.
-As a conductor for the Underground Railroad, Tubman never lost a "passenger" and she helped free even more people as a master spy for the North during the Civil War! " This new addition to Brad Meltzer's best-selling Ordinary People Change The World series tells the story of a courageous and determined young woman who became one of America's greatest heroes.
+As a conductor for the Underground Railroad, Tubman never lost a "passenger" and she helped free even more people as a master spy for the North during the Civil War!
+This volume from Brad Meltzer's best-selling Ordinary People Change The World series tells the story of a courageous and determined young woman who became one of America's greatest heroes.
 As in each of these delightful titles, illustrator Chris Eliopoulos's cartoon-styled artwork brings Harriet Tubman's story to life, while the engaging text strikes a wonderful balance between information and inspiration.

 Moon is busy, busy, busy: school, lessons, sports, sleep, repeat.
 She's almost to busy to wonder what it would be like to slow down.
 Then, one night, she meets a wolf who takes her into a dark forest to play.
 There, she and the wolf howl, hide, run, and more.
 By the end of the night, Moon will discover how to be wild, how to be still... and how to be free.
 Simple text and evocative illustrations carry an important message for overscheduled kids about the importance of nature and play.